 The Center for Learning and Professional Development's CME office designates educational activities for AMA PRA Category 1 Credit™.
-Dartmouth-Hitchcock CME credit signifies academic excellence in medical education.
+Dartmouth Health CME credit signifies academic excellence in medical education.

 Please note: If you would like to offer Continuing Nursing Education (CNE) contact hours, a NCEC Nurse Planner must be actively involved in the planning, implementation and evaluation of the continuing education activity.
 The NCEC Nurse Planner is knowledgeable of the CNE process and is responsible for adherence to the ANCC criteria.
 See NCEC Members.

-Application process for approval of Dartmouth-Hitchcock CME credit
+Application process for approval of Dartmouth Health CME credit

 - Complete the Intent to Accredit Form.
 (View instructions (PDF))